jupyter-book/myst-theme/.changeset/tiny-ghosts-notice.md

 '@myst-theme/jupyter': patch
 ---

-Gaurd output as null or undefined
+Guard output if null or undefined